openstack-archive/fuel-plugin-zabbix-snmptrapd/doc/content/guide.rst

 4. Adjust other environment settings to your requirements and deploy the environment.
 For more information, see
-   `Mirantis OpenStack User Guide <http://docs.mirantis.com/openstack/fuel /fuel-6.1/user-guide.html#create-a-new-openstack-environment>`_.
+   `Mirantis OpenStack User Guide <http://docs.mirantis.com/openstack/fuel /fuel-7.0/user-guide.html#create-a-new-openstack-environment>`_.

 Environment validation
 ======================

 After a successful deployment, all Controller Nodes should have the following:

-1. snmptrapd daemon running and listening on UDP/162 port on the VIP management address.
+1. snmptrapd daemon running and listening on UDP/162 port on the VIP address reserved for Zabbix.
 2. snmptrapd daemon configured to pass all SNMP traps to snmptt handler.
 3. snmptt daemon running which parse SNMP traps and stores them in a log file in a format accepted by Zabbix.